Skip to main content

 Data connection

-Siemens S7, OPC UA, MQTT, REST, BeckhoffSpecific industry protocols and standard interfaces for controllers, gateways, historian systems and specialist sources.
+Siemens S7, OPC UA, MQTT, REST, BeckhoffProven industry protocols and standard interfaces for controllers, gateways, historian systems, and other data sources.

 Connector templatesReusable configurations for machine types, lines and cross-location rollouts.

-Edge component in the OT networkData acquisition and pre-processing close to the system with controlled communication to the central or cloud instance.
+Edge component in the OT networkData collection and preprocessing close to the plant, with controlled communication to the central or cloud instance.

 Processing and persistence